GluuFederation/docs-ce-prod/docs/source/authn-guide/pw-reset.md

 ## Overview

-As a privileged user, the administrator can configure the password reset feature built into the Gluu Server.
-This feature gives users the ability to reset their password.
-Below are the steps to configure that feature:
+The Gluu Server ships with a very basic built-in Forgot Password feature that enables users to perform self-service password resets.
+In order to use this feature, follow these steps:

-1. Provide the SMTP Server configuration
+1. Complete SMTP Server configuration
-1. Enable password reset on oxTrust adminUI
+1. Enable password reset in oxTrust
 1. Test

+!!!
+Attention
+    For production deployments, we recommend writing a custom "Forgot Password" page that leverages Gluu's SCIM APIs.
+Follow [our tutorial here](./../tutorials/forgot-pw.md).

 ## Prerequisites